nativeJustin/Calculator/README.md

 # Calculator

-This is a Vanilla Javascript Calculator in the browser.
+This is a fully functional Vanilla Javascript Calculator.

-I gained a deeper understanding of how things connect and cordinate together in JS to create a finished product.
+Making this project I gained a deeper understanding of how things connect and cordinate together in JS to create a finished product.
 This was a neat project.